planetarium/www.nine-chronicles.dev/en/for-modder/guide/avatar-information-dapp-guide.md

 Since you downloaded the template using create-react-app, most settings required to use Mimir GQL are already configured.

 If you want to modify the query fetched by GQL, you can edit the `src/graphql/api.graphql` file.
-To fetch more information related to the avatar, let's modify the query to include the list of equipments in the inventory as shown below.
+To fetch more information related to the avatar, let's modify the query to include the action point as shown below.

 ```graphql
 query GetAvatarInformation($avatarAddress: Address!) {